Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 Make `outputWrite` calls wherever there's state change and a desired computation output.

-As an example, let's keep track of our Plug `requestConnect` in the function `onBtnConnect`:
+To exemplify, let's keep track of our Plug `requestConnect` in the function `onBtnConnect`:

 ```js